 Tenders may only be submitted in the format as stated in the Tender Data.

 Requirements for completing, sealing, addressing, delivery, opening and assessment of tenders are stated in the Tender Data.

 Queries relating to issues arising from these documents may be addressed to:

-e-mail: ProcurementNR3@nra.co.za
+e-mail: ProcurementNR3@sanral.co.za